 Shooting, while a firearms sport, is not necessarily an inexpensive sport.
 You will need more than a basic firearm, but for those who are willing to do a little work, there are plenty of bargains to be had.
-The shooting fraternity has a large secondhand market and the notice board in just about every shooting clubroom in the country holds details of bargains.
+The shooting fraternity has a large secondhand market (see: ssaagunsales.com) and just about every shooting clubroom in the country has a noticeboard full of bargains.
 Often, other club members can loan or sell good used equipment to the newcomer.
 Most clubs have firearms that beginners can use to try out a match too.